luciopaiva/template-typescript-rollup/README.md

 After the initial environment is set up, run each command below in a separate terminal, in this order:

-    npm run ts

-This will start TypeScript in watch mode, which will auto-transpile files as you change them.

     npm run rollup

 This will start Rollup in watch mode.
-It will take the output from TS and bundle it.
+It will take the TypeScript files, transpile and bundle them.

     npm run serve

 This will start browser-sync, also in watch mode.
 It will listen for changes and auto-reload your browser as you develop.

+To run the bundled CLI app, simply do `node dist/node/cli` or right-click it in WebStorm and select Run or Debug.

 ### Config files

 - `package.json`: the usual npm configuration file.
 Change `name` and `description` accordingly.
 Make sure `repository.url` points to your repo.

 - `tsconfig.json`: this is the TypeScript configuration file.
 You should have no problems using it as it is.
-It is configured to dump the transpilation output to `./dist`.
+It is configured to dump the transpiled output to `./dist`.
+The browser bundle will be available at `./dist/browser/bundle.js` and the CLI bundle at `./dist/node/cli.js`.

 - `rollup.config.js`: this is the Rollup configuration file.
-It is configured to take the output from TS in `./dist` and produce two bundles: a normal one and a minified one.
+It is configured to take the TypeScript files in `./src`, transpile them and produce three bundles: two for web (regular and minified) and one for Node.js.
 The minified one uses the Terser plugin to do the actual minification.
-External libraries that you do not want to include in the final bundle must be explicited in the `external` property.
+External libraries that you do not want to include in the final web bundle must be explicitly informed in the `external` property.
 Not adding certain libraries to the bundle is a good option when they are already minified, because it's easier for the browser to cache them if they are not part of the same bundle as your app.
+Just remember to include them via `script` HTML tags.

-- `bs-config.js`: the is the configuration file for browser-sync.
+- `bs-config.js`: the configuration file for browser-sync.
 Its documentation is very poor, so good luck customizing it.
 The one thing you do want to customize is the list of files to watch (check the `files` property).

 ### Testing and code coverage